HiAS7/The-Sauce-Book-Online/_classes/Warlock.md

 DC.
 On a failed save, it is charmed or frightened by you (your choice) for 1 minute or until your concentration is broken (as if you are concentrating on a spell).
-This effect ends early if the creature takes any damage.\
+This effect ends early if the creature takes any damage.<br/>
 Until this illusion ends, the creature thinks it is lost in a misty realm, the appearance of which you choose.
-The creature can see and hear only itself, you, and the illusion.\
+The creature can see and hear only itself, you, and the illusion.<br/>
 You must finish a short or long rest before you can use this feature again.